 There are usually four types of fees to look out for when choosing a trading platform.
 You should look out for these when evaluating any investment or trading service:

 In this area eToro’s advertising is slightly misleading.
 The company says that it charges no commissions for trades, which is technically true.
 Instead it charges what is known as the spread, which is the difference between an asset’s bid and ask price at the time it is traded.
-As a result, prices on eToro range pretty widely because they are based on each currency at the time you trade it, but you should expect a per-trade charge of between 0.75% and 3%.
+As a result, prices on eToro range pretty widely because they are based on each currency at the time you trade it, but you should expect a per-trade charge of 1% that is added to the market price (bid-ask spread).

-In addition, eToro charges a $5 fee to withdraw funds from your account.
-Finally this platform also requires a $50 minimum balance.
+In addition, eToro charges a $5 fee to withdraw funds from your account and imposes a $30 withdrawal minimum.
+This platform also charges a $10 inactivity fee for users who do not log on in over a year.
+Finally, eToro requires a $10 minimum balance.

 Effectiveness: How Well Does eToro Work?